 - having older boyfriends or girlfriends;

-- suffering from sexually transmitted infections;
+- suffering from sexually transmitted infections or becomes pregnant;

 - mood swings or changes in emotional wellbeing;

 CSE can happen to a child of any age, gender, ability or social status.
 Often the victim of CSE is not aware that they are being exploited and do not see themselves as a victim.

 We educate all staff in the signs and indicators of sexual exploitation.
 We use the child exploitation risk assessment form (CERAF) and associated guidance from the Hampshire Safeguarding Children Partnership to identify pupils who are at risk; the DSL will share this information as appropriate with children’s social care.

 We recognise that we may have information or intelligence that could be used to both protect children and prevent risk.
 Any relevant information that we have will be shared on the community partnership information (CPI) form which can be downloaded from https://www.safe4me.co.uk/portfolio/sharing-information/